What was life like 1000 years ago

 What was money like 1000 years ago?

 The first thing to understand about money 1000 years ago in Britain is that most kingdoms didn’t have their own currency, and instead relied on the trading of goods and exchange of expensive metals like gold and silver.
-At the time the most universal denominations were the pound, shilling and pence, with other coins becoming more common over the years but were all based off the value of the pound, like the Groat for example which was worth around 4 pence.
+At the time the most universal denominations were the pound, shilling, and pence, with other coins becoming more common over the years but were all based on the value of the pound, like the Groat for example which was worth around 4 pence.
 The standard pay for a peasant would be around 1 groat per week depending on their working hours and job, which is a pitiful wage and would often not be able to cover basic living expenses.

 What would your job be like 1000 years ago